dnaspider/dna/README.md

 <br><span title="The [t] key on the keyboard was pressed">`strand: test`</span>
 <br><span title="The input sequence [test] was found in the &#13;beginning of one of the lines in db.txt.&#13;Running trailing output...">`strand: *found*`</span>
 <br><sup><sup>===============</sup></sup>
 <br>This input strand can be tied to an output (<a href="https://github.com/dnaspider/dna/wiki/api" title="Application programming interface">API</a>).
-Output simulates keyboard and mouse as if was robot you.
+Output simulates keyboard and mouse as instructed.
 <br>The output code looks like this `<bs4>hi<shift><left2><shift->` which pretty much says "press backspace four times, press h, press i, press (hold) shift, press left arrow twice (to select hi), release shift".
 <br>With both an input and output you can save it in c:/dna/db.txt and test it out in a text area.
 <br>The whole code looks like this: